VA Nebraska/Western Iowa HCS Lincoln CBOC

 VA Nebraska/Western Iowa HCS Lincoln CBOC - Lincoln, NE

 Va Nebraska/western Iowa Hcs Lincoln Cboc is one of mental health clinics in Lincoln, NE, located at 600 South 70th Street, Lincoln, NE 68510.
-As part of treatment, it offers trauma therapy, group therapy and psychotropic medication.
-Staff members who work at Va Nebraska/western Iowa Hcs Lincoln Cboc will provide mental health services to seniors 65 or older, adults and young adults.
-In addition, Va Nebraska/western Iowa Hcs Lincoln Cboc can provide treatment to people with traumatic brain injury, people with PTSD and military families.
-Additional services that Va Nebraska/western Iowa Hcs Lincoln Cboc offers include suicide prevention services, mentoring/peer support/consumer-run services and supported housing.
+As part of treatment, it offers trauma therapy, psychotropic medication and couples/family therapy.
+Staff members who work at Va Nebraska/western Iowa Hcs Lincoln Cboc will provide mental health services to young adults, seniors 65 or older and adults.
+In addition, Va Nebraska/western Iowa Hcs Lincoln Cboc can provide treatment to veterans, people with traumatic brain injury and people with PTSD.
+Additional services that Va Nebraska/western Iowa Hcs Lincoln Cboc offers include housing services, integrated primary care services and suicide prevention services.

 Address: 600 South 70th Street, Lincoln, NE 68510